isomerpages/nrf-ctrlshift/index.md

 sections:
   - hero:
       background: /images/ISOMER_Banner_nologo.png
-      title: Just Around The Corner.
+      title: Who says Science, Tech and Engineering has to be boring?
-      subtitle: "Get ready to level up and be part of the Science, Tech and Engineering revolution!
-Don't sit on the sidelines, make your mark and change the world together. "
+      subtitle: Get ready to level up and be part of the STE revolution!
+Don't sit on the sidelines, make your mark and change the world together.
   - infopic:
       title: About Science + Tech + Engineering
       button: Find Out More